Skip to Main Content Scroll to top of the page

 Level 1 Tenderfoot: Learn the Basics (Ages 9-13)

-Prerequisite: Desire to learn about horses.
+Prerequisite: Desire to learn about horses

-Level 2 Cowpoke: Learn to Trot (Ages 9-13)
+Level 2 Cowpoke: (Ages 9-13)

-Level 3 Wrangler: Learn to Canter (Ages 10+)
+Level 3 Wrangler: (Ages 10+)

-Wranglers are expected to have mastered the basic ground skills (leading, grooming, and tacking) and be comfortable controlling the horse at a walk and trot while maintaining their riding position.
-In this level, riders learn how to control the horse at a canter which is a smoother, but much faster gait than the trot.
-To advance to the next level riders must be able to groom and tack their horse, have mastered control of the horse and be able to maintain basic riding position at all gaits.
+Wranglers are expected to be able to demonstrate basic ground skills such as leading/grooming/tacking with minimal to no support and be comfortable controlling the horse at a walk and jog while maintaining their riding position.
+In this level, riders learn how to control the horse at a lope (canter). which is a smoother, but much faster gait than the jog.
+To advance to the next level riders must be able to groom and tack their horse on their own, and have demonstrated a strong ability to control horses of various temperments at all gaits with proper riding position in both the arena and on trail.
 This program will run for five days per week.

-Level 4 Trail Blazer: Hit the Trail (Ages 11+)
+Level 4 Trail Blazer: (Ages 11+)

 Level 5 High Rider: (Ages 12+: By Invitation Only, Session 4 only)